 Making eye contact is the first step in teaching your child how to pay attention to people and

 not just to his favourite toys or activities.
-You could try calling his

-Using play to develop attention skills
+Using play to build attention skills

 Also, short activities with definite ends or goals are good – for example, making a necklace using two beads and a piece of string.
 You can put on the first bead together, and then let your child put on the second one.
 The task gets finished quickly, and you can reward your child with lots of praise.
 You can gradually increase your child’s attention by building up from a two-bead necklace to one with more beads.